Still December 22nd into the solstice, into the new year really.

 None of the shit she's ever said has come true.

-First time I came into contact with Kerry Cassidy was back in the days of her and David when she was pimping David Wilcock, uh, she and Bill Ryan, okay, and they did jump rooms to Mars.
+First time I came into contact with Carrie Cassidy was back in the days of her and Dave, when she was Pimp and David Wilcock.

 And then they also, through the years, they did Pete Peterson and William Tompkins.

-William Tompkins, they never built any of those ships.
+William Tompkins, they never built any of their ships.

-He was just an old guy that Dr. Salah um uh twisted his uh mind.
+He was just an old guy that Dr. Saleh twisted his mind.

 He was just doing drawings.

-And then I asked it, okay, absent the go into space part, just the ship itself, in terms of the the space it enclosed, the metal and all of the stuff that appeared on the top, the size of these big giant engines and shit in it, all of that kind of stuff, and asked the AI how much would it take to build this?
+Then I asked it, okay, absent the go-in-to-space part, just the ship itself in terms of the space it enclosed, the metal and all of the stuff that appeared on the top, the size of these big giant engines and shit in it, all of that kind of stuff, and asked the AI, how much would it take to build this?

-And basically, especially in 1960, and and basically in 1960, it would have taken twice or more the amount of all of the the US dollars that have ever existed in 1960.
+And basically in 1960, it would have taken twice or more the amount of all of the US dollars that have ever existed in 1960.

 We had yet to print that much.

-So William Tompkins was, you know, a diluted old fucker that people used and abused.
+So William Tompkins was, you know, a deluded old fucker that people used and abused.

 No evidence whatsoever of any of Pete Peterson's stuff.